solana-developers/professional-education/README.md

 ### Applicable to the widest group of potential Solana developers.

 The training requirements are simple: any developer with TypeScript experience.
-Specifically, no cryptography, blockchain or Rust experience is required.
-TypeScript is chosen because it the language of the JS/TS SDKs, and additionally because understanding of strictly typed languages is considered necessary to learn Rust.
+Specifically, no cryptography, blockchain, or Rust experience is required.
+TypeScript is chosen because it's the language of the JS/TS SDKs, and additionally because understanding strictly typed languages is considered necessary to learn Rust.

 **The course is not a beginner course**.
 Just because the course has low prerequisities does not mean the course is only for beginners.
-Students will write Anchor / Rust code scratch scratch and deploy it that code to Solana devnet as part of the course.
+Students will write Anchor / Rust code from scratch, and deploy that code to Solana devnet as part of the course.

 ### Low time to hello world